StanfordVL/OmniGibson/docs/tutorials/behavior_tasks.md

 Each time you run the code above, a different instance of the task will be generated:

 - A different object category might be sampled.
-For example, for a high-level synset like `fruit.n.01`, different types pf fruits like apple, banana, and orange might be sampled.
+For example, for a high-level synset like `fruit.n.01`, different types of fruits like apple, banana, and orange might be sampled.
 - A different object model might be sampled.
 For example, different models of the same category (e.g. apple) might be sampled
 - A different object pose might be sampled.
 For example, the apple might be placed at a different location in the scene.